MankeyMite/Gen3ACEPokemonBuilder/README.md

 ### Export Formats

 #### Base64 Box Names
 The primary export format for ACE injection.
-Box names are encoded using a custom Gen III character set and can be entered directly into Pokémon Emerald using the ACE glitch.
+Box names are encoded using a custom Gen III character set and can be entered directly into gen 3 games like Pokémon Emerald, or FireRed and LeafGreen on Nintendo Switch using the ACE glitch.

 #### Hex Data
 Raw hexadecimal representation of the Pokémon data structure (80 bytes).
 Useful for debugging or custom ACE implementations.